Hong Kong activist Joshua Wong to run for local office | DW | 28.09.2019

 Prominent pro-democracy activist Joshua Wong has revealed plans to contest local elections in Hong Kong.
 His announcement comes ahead of a major rally to mark the fifth anniversary of the Umbrella Movement.

-Hong Kong activist Joshua Wong on Saturday announced plans to contest local elections and warned that any attempt to disqualify him will only increase support for pro-democracy protests in the territory.
+Hong Kong activist Joshua Wong on Saturday announced plans to contest local elections and warned that any attempt to disqualify him would only increase support for pro-democracy protests in the territory.

 His announcement came ahead of a major rally later Saturday to mark the fifth anniversary of the Umbrella protests, where he first shot to fame as a youth leader.